13 Best Museums Around the World

-ABBA Museum – Stockholm, Sweden
+Best Museums Around the World: ABBA the Museum – Stockholm, Sweden

-If you are visiting Stockholm, definitely this is a place you need to see, just if its about music since the Swedish Music Hall of Fame is located there!
+If you are visiting Stockholm, definitely this is a place you need to see, just if it’s about music since the Swedish Music Hall of Fame is located there!

-The Dali Museum, St Petersburg, Fl.
+Best Museums Around the World: The Dali Museum – St Petersburg, Fl.

-Mary Chong – CalculatedTraveller.com
+by Mary Chong – CalculatedTraveller.com

 Visions and Dreams at the Dali Museum in St. Petersburg Florida